mesfin345/Portfolio/README.md

 # Acknowledgment

-- for my conding partner
+- to my conding partner
-- my mentor
+- to my mentor

 # Link